-Alternative birthstones are acceptable variations of the modern or traditional stones, or the less-popular birthstones used by various cultures now and in past centuries.
+One of the interesting birthstone facts is that alternative birthstones are acceptable variations of the modern or traditional stones or the less-popular birthstones used by various cultures now and in past centuries.

 For example, the official birthstones for December are turquoise, tanzanite or zircon.
 The common element in all these stones is the color blue.
 Some would consider blue topaz or sapphire an acceptable alternative birthstone for December.